Skip to main content

 What NADCA Standards Require

 NADCA's ACR (Assessment, Cleaning, and Restoration) standard defines how professional duct cleaning should be performed.
 Key requirements: use of negative-pressure (vacuum) equipment to prevent contaminants from entering the living space.
 Source removal cleaning (physically removing debris, not just blowing air).
 Inspection and verification that cleaning meets acceptable standards.
 Technician training and continuing education.
+These standards matter even more in a market like Austin, which the AAFA consistently ranks among the worst allergy capitals in the U.S. - improper duct cleaning can redistribute cedar pollen, dust mites, and other allergens rather than removing them.

 The ACR standard is specific about methodology.
 Source removal means a technician physically agitates debris inside each duct run using compressed air tools, rotating brushes, or contact vacuuming while the main vacuum unit maintains negative pressure on the entire system.
 This pulls loosened debris toward the vacuum rather than pushing it deeper into the ductwork or into your living space.
 The standard also requires a post-cleaning verification - either a visual inspection or camera check - to confirm the ducts meet cleanliness benchmarks before the job is considered complete.